Green-bms/GreenDetect/README.md

 The use of this project may not be compliant with local laws or regulations.

 ## Open Source Hardware Certification
-Green BMS has been certified as open source hardware by the Open Source Hardware Association, with the UID: IT000009.
+Green Detect has been certified as open source hardware by the Open Source Hardware Association, with the UID: IT000009.
 Certificate link: (https://certification.oshwa.org/it000009.html)

 ## License